patch-wat/cairn-eclat/cairn-srd.md

 Villages, strongholds, and ports of call barter and trade based on the local rarity and value of an item or commodity.

 ## Magic
+**Grimoire Jellyfish** (or **Grimjellies**) are a living creatues fround on deep in the oceans of certain worlds.
+Repeatedly exposing a **Grimjellies** to dreams will allow them to replicate a magical effect.

-**Spellbooks** contain a single spell and take up one slot.
-They cannot be transcribed or created; instead they are recovered from places like tombs, dungeons, and manors.
+Each **Grimjellies** contain a single spell and take up one slot.
+It takes years to grow one with suffient magical power to grow manifest a spell.

-Spellbooks sometimes display unusual properties or limitations, such as producing a foul or unearthly smell when opened, possessing an innate intelligence, or being legible only when held in moonlight.
+**Grimjellies** sometimes display unusual properties or limitations, such as producing a foul or unearthly smell when opened, possessing an innate intelligence, or working only when held in moonlight.

-Spellbooks will attract the attention of those who seek the arcane power within, and it is considered dangerous to display them openly.
+**Grimjellies** will attract the attention of those who seek the arcane power within, and it is considered dangerous to display them openly.

-**Scrolls** are similar to Spellbooks, however:
+**Scrolls**, made from their ink are similar to **Grimjellies**, however:
 - They do not take up an inventory slot.
 - They do not cause fatigue.
 - They disappear after one use.

 ### Casting Spells
-Anyone can cast a spell by holding a Spellbook in both hands and reading its contents aloud.
+Anyone can cast a spell by holding a **Grimjelly** in both hands and reading its contents aloud.
 They must then add a Fatigue to inventory, occupying one slot.
 Given time and safety, PCs can _enhance_ a spell's impact (e.g., affecting multiple targets, increasing its power, etc.) without any additional cost.
 If the PC is deprived or in danger, the Warden may require a PC to make a WIL save to avoid any ill-effects from casting the spell.
-Consequences of failure are on par with the intended effect, and may result in added Fatigue, the destruction of the Spellbook, injury, and even death.
+Consequences of failure are on par with the intended effect, and may result in added Fatigue, the destruction of the Grimjelly, injury, and even death.

 ### Relics
 **Relics** are items imbued with a magical spell or power.
 They do not cause Fatigue.
 Relics usually have a limited use, as well as a recharge condition.
 A few examples: